dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Statechart.md

 ### Peekabo defunding
 A solution is submitted, is rejected on a technicality, the packet goes back to open and a defunding occurs, then an edit corrects the solution, and it passes, but the funds were removed.

+May consider defunding a round, and each round the defunding gets reset somehow ?